GuilhermeMene/bbot/README.md

 10. On-balance Volume (OBV).

-The machine learning models were created using three common classification algorithms:
+The machine learning models were created using Decision Forests algorithms:
-1. Random Forest;
+1. Random Forest and
-2. Gradient Boosting;
+2. Gradient Boosting.

-3. Support Vector Machine (SVM).
+The third model was based on Long Short-Term Memory(LSTM).

+Desision Forests and LSTM were created using TensorFlow and Yggdrasil Decision Forests.